dondi/GRNsight/database/expression-database/README.md

 1. Process everything (default behavior)

-If no arguments are specificed:
+If no arguments are specified:

 ```
 python3 preprocessing.py